ashtoroth8724/JavaGameOfLife/README.md

+When starting a task "TODO" edit it to "TODO-INPROGRESS" When task is done edit it to "TODO-COMPLETE"
+If there is an error in the code edit it to "TODO-ERROR"

 Reminder of game of life rules:
 1. Any living cell with strictly fewer than two living neighbors dies (referred to as underpopulation or exposure).